pingcap/docs-tidb-operator/en/use-tidb-dm.md

 ---
 title: Use DM in Kubernetes
-summary: Learn how to use TiDB DM cluster in Kubernetes.
+summary: Learn how to migrate MySQL data to TiDB cluster using DM in Kubernetes.
 ---

 # Use DM in Kubernetes